GuRuGuMaWaRu/PET_Freelancer/README.md

 2. [x] FRONT: change Logout button to be less prominent
 3. [x] FRONT: show proper errors
 4. [ ] FRONT: animate BG change on route change.
-Every route/page has its BG color (main, tomato, brown, green, etc)
+Every route/page has its BG color (main, tomato, brown, green, etc) 4.1 [ ] green for PROJECTS page and light-red for CLIENTS page?
 5. [ ] FRONT: offline Google fonts
 6. [x] FRONT: add a working Add Project functionality to the Dashboard page
 7. [ ] BACK: add messages to payloads that are sent from the backend on all successful operations with Users, Projects, and Clients.